appinioGmbH/flutter_packages/packages/page_slider/README.md

 * Parralex design of the background that allows background to slide at a different speed.
 * A bottom controller that indicates the current page.
-* A bottom button in the end.
+* A bottom Floating Action Button in the end.
 * A skip button on the top right with a final function.

 ## Getting started